FACTBOX-Reactions to Donald Trump testing positive for coronavirus | Politics

 "The positive test is yet another reminder that the coronavirus continues to spread, even as Trump has tried desperately to suggest it no longer poses a danger.
 Since it emerged earlier this year, Trump, the White House and his campaign have played down the threat and refused to abide by basic public health guidelines — including those issued by his own administration — such as wearing masks in public and practicing social distancing.
 Instead, Trump has continued to hold campaign rallies that draw thousands of supporters.
 The virus has killed more than 200,000 Americans and infected more than 7 million nationwide."
 TAIWAN PRESIDENTIAL OFFICE SPOKESMAN'S STATEMENT

-"President Tsai, upon receiving the news, sent her best wishes to the US government via diplomatic channels, hoping that President Trump and his wife can recover at an early date under the professional care of the medical team.”
-SHANE OLIVER, HEAD OF INVESTMENT STRATEGY, AMP CAPITAL, SYDNEY
+"President Tsai, upon receiving the news, sent her best wishes to the US government via diplomatic channels, hoping that President Trump and his wife can recover at an early date under the professional care of the medical team."
+MICHAEL HEAD, SENIOR RESEARCH FELLOW IN GLOBAL HEALTH AT BRITAIN'S UNIVERSITY OF SOUTHAMPTON

-“There might be a sympathy vote for Trump if he gets the coronavirus.
-“The market’s already a little bit on edge because of the upcoming election and the failure of talks to result in a new fiscal stimulus.

-“You can imagine all sorts of scenarios here.
-If he tests positive and then just shows mild symptoms, it will be over in a few days.
-If he gets ill and has to go to hospital, the market will be a lot more concerned.
-Obviously, to the extent campaigning comes to a halt, it might increase fears that he might lose the election.
-"Generally speaking, the market prefers the incumbent to win and the general preference has been for Trump to win because he will mean lower taxes and less regulation than a Biden presidency.
+"The President’s profile would classify him as vulnerable.
+He is aged 74, and reportedly overweight.
+Many people in their 70s will also have further co-morbidities that increase the risks of a more severe illness."
+"It appears that at least one of his close aides has COVID-19, so it is plausible that was the mode of transmission here.
+However, he has also attended large scale indoor meetings, where good infection control practice was not in evidence.
+This includes the lack of wearing of face masks among those attending.
+These are all risk factors for transmission that could be relatively easily reduced to increase safety of the participants, and can support lowering transmission onto high-risk groups."